osmon/TheEye/README.md

                 All the 3 methods return a dictionary with the relevant information and data.

 The API is waiting for a POST and "CLIENT_KEY" value, if the user does not send the valid key it is going to return a 401 error, indicating that it was a unauthorized request.

+All the data are been stored in SQLite file using 5 different models: FormModel,PayloadModel,CategoryModel,EventModel,CaterogyFieldsModel